avishekdutta14/CLEAR/README.md

   --output-path exported-taxonomy
 ```

 You will find your **taxonomy.tsv** file inside the exported-taxonomy folder.
-Once you have the two input files and want to understand which taxonomic groups are contributing to the KEGG orthologs, you will use the following syntax
+Once you have the two input files and want to understand which taxonomic groups are contributing to the KEGG orthologs, you will use the following syntax.

 ```
 python asv2pi.py -t path_for_taxonomy_file/taxonomy.tsv -p path_for_asv_contribution_file/pred_metagenome_contrib.tsv -k K00161 K00162
 ```
 You can use as many KEGG orthologs in the script.
 It will create separate files and report microbes contributing to each KEGG ortholog in a CSV file.
+At present, the script is tailored for KEGG output of PICRUSt.
+However, the script can be modified for other outputs from PICRUSt2.